legal resources necessary to hold negligent facilities accountable.

 Many of the issues associated with neglect and abuse in nursing facilities, rehab centers, and assistant nursing homes typically occur because of a lack of trained personnel, minimal supervision or insufficient staffing.
 When these incidents occur, the needs and requirements of a resident are often ignored, or they suffer a head injury or broken bone in a fall or develop life-threatening bedsores from neglect.
 Without adequate supervision, some residents will wander away from the facility and placed in harm's way that could result in a preventable injury or death.

-The Arkansas Nursing Home Law Center Attorneys represent families whose loved one is the victim of neglect or abuse at the hands of caregivers, employees, friends or other residents.
+Our nursing home abuse network of attorneys in Arkansas represent families whose loved one is the victim of neglect or abuse at the hands of caregivers, employees, friends or other residents.
 If your loved one was harmed, call us today so we can begin working on your case for financial compensation now.Highland Court Health and Rehabilitation Center

 This long-term care (LTC) facility is a 78-certified bed "not-for-profit" home providing services and cares to residents of Marshall and Searcy County, Arkansas.
 The Medicare/Medicaid-participating center is located at: